Saxo Bank Review

 Saxo Bank due to long positive track record is considered to be safe and it also has a banking background and is regulated by top-tier financial authorities.

 There are three account options:

-Saxo Bank provides their customers with their own trading platforms SaxoTraderGO and SaxoTraderPRO.
+Saxo Bank provides its customers with their trading platforms SaxoTraderGO and SaxoTraderPRO.

 SaxoTraderPRO is a professional fully customisable trading platform.
 It has a wide range of high-performance tools to manage and execute orders, with in-depth market analysis features